MionKit/mion/packages/router/README.md

 #### !!!
 IMPORTANT !!!

-Deepkit does not support [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), `parameter types` and more importantly `return types` must be explicitly defined, so they are correctly validated/serialized.
+Deepkit does not support [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), `parameter types` and `return types` must be explicitly defined, so they are correctly validated/serialized.

 🚫 Invalid route definitions!